 Change is, without question, a frightening life experience, especially when you are switching careers to an entirely new field.
 This article will provide you with many career change ideas at 35 to make your transition into a more exciting career path an enjoyable experience for you.

 Why Start a New Career at 35?

-Some people begin a new job at 35 not because they want to, but because circumstances beyond their control force them to.
-For instance, the COVID-19 pandemic has caused a lot of people to re-examine their career goals, according to the London Business School.
-If your current role has been affected recently, this may be the perfect time to pursue a different career path.
+Some people begin a new job at 35 because circumstances beyond their control force them to.
+For instance, the COVID-19 pandemic caused a lot of people to re-examine their career goals.
+If your current role is no longer a good fit, this may be the perfect time to seek career change advice at 35.

 How to Change Careers at 35